syncrosim/pysyncrosim/docs/quickstart.rst

     # View a summary of all Datasheets associated with the Scenario
     >>> my_scenario.datasheets()
-                Package                              Name                Display Name
+                Package                              Name              DisplayName
+    0              core            core_DistributionValue            Distributions
+    1              core        core_ExternalVariableValue       External Variables
-    0              core              core_AutoGenTagValue  Auto Generation Tag Values 1              core                     core_Pipeline                    Pipeline
+    2              core                     core_Pipeline                 Pipeline
-    2         corestime       corestime_DistributionValue               Distributions
-    3         corestime                corestime_External                    External
-    4         corestime   corestime_ExternalVariableValue          External Variables
-    5         corestime         corestime_Multiprocessing     Spatial Multiprocessing
+    3              core       core_SpatialMultiprocessing  Spatial Multiprocessing
-    6  helloworldTimePy   helloworldTimePy_InputDatasheet              InputDatasheet
+    4  helloworldTimePy   helloworldTimePy_InputDatasheet                   Inputs
-    7  helloworldTimePy  helloworldTimePy_OutputDatasheet             OutputDatasheet
+    5  helloworldTimePy  helloworldTimePy_OutputDatasheet          OutputDatasheet
-    8  helloworldTimePy       helloworldTimePy_RunControl                 Run Control
+    6  helloworldTimePy       helloworldTimePy_RunControl              Run Control

-Above, we can see that some Datasheets belong to the ``core`` or ``corestime`` Packages.
+Above, we can see that some Datasheets belong to the ``core`` Packages.
 These are Datasheets that come bundled with the SyncroSim software and are not specific to the ``helloworldTimePy`` Package.

 If we want to see more information about each Datasheet, such as the scope of the Datasheet or if it only accepts a single row of data, we can set the ``optional`` argument to ``True``.